 The Group has strong market positions in cigarettes, fine cut tobacco, papers and mass-market cigars.
-Its brands include, among others, Backwoods, Crowns, Davidoff, Dutch Masters, Embassy, Fine, Gauloises, Golden Virginia, JPS, Kool, Lambert & Butler, Maverick, News, Nobel, Parker & Simpson, Riverstone, Rizla, Sonoma, West, and Winston.
+Its combustible brands include, among others, Backwoods, Crowns, Davidoff, Dutch Masters, Embassy, Fine, Fortuna, Gauloises, Golden Virginia, JPS, Kool, Lambert & Butler, Maverick, News, Nobel, Parker & Simpson, Riverstone, Rizla, Sonoma, West, and Winston.
 Of these brands, Davidoff, Gauloises, JPS, West, Parker & Simpson and Rizla are international brands, selling across a number of markets, and the remainder are local 'jewel' brands.
-The Group has also built a portfolio of NGP assets: (a) in vapour with blu, (b) in heated tobacco with Pulze and iD; and (c) in oral nicotine with Skruf and Zone X. The remainder of the Group's portfolio consists of local and regional brands, which support the Group's volume and revenue development.
+The Group has also built a portfolio of NGP assets: (a) in vapour with blu, (b) in heated tobacco with Pulze iD and iSenzia (the latter being a tea-based tobacco-free heated product); and (c) in oral nicotine with Skruf, Zone X and Zone.
+The remainder of the Group's portfolio consists of local and regional brands, which support the Group's volume and revenue development.